Beware: The Latest Tech Scams You Need to Know About

 Cybercriminals are always looking for new ways to trick people, and we at Computer Techs are seeing an uptick in scams that target computer and internet users.
 These scams often look convincing on the surface, but with a little extra caution, you can spot the red flags before becoming a victim.

-One of the most dangerous scams making the rounds is an email that appears to come from someone you know—a neighbor, friend, or even a family member.
-The message might say something like “Check out this important document” or “Click here to view the invitation.”
+One of the most dangerous scams making the rounds is an email that appears to come from someone you know—a neighbor, friend, professional service provider or even a family member.
+The message might say something like “RSVP for the celebration (of life)” ,“Click here to view the invitation.”, “Check out this important document”, “Check out the pictures”, “We’re updating our records”.

-If you click the link, it doesn’t open a document—it silently downloads a remote support trojan onto your computer.
-Once installed, scammers can take control of your system, steal data, or even lock you out completely.
+If you click the link, it discreetly downloads a remote access trojan onto your computer.
+Once installed, scammers can take control of your system, access your online accounts, steal data, or even lock you out completely.

 👉 How to protect yourself: